 That very year revival began!
 The unity of the community was restored and as a result they initiated a „prayer watch“ of hourly intercession.
 This 24-7 prayer watch lasted 100 years!
 In addition to intercession, songs and hymns were a large part of their expression of their faith.
 The Moravian understanding of the joyous nature of the relationship between the believer and the savior enabled them to develop education and the arts in His praise.
 As a result, they sponsored schools and produced exceptional musicians and artists.
 One of the most noted fruits of the Moravian revival was the number of missionaries sent into the most remote parts of the world.
 In laying foundations for Christian missions (the Moravians inaugurated the modern missions movement), they laid down their lives in vast numbers.
 This would be an entire article in itself.

-Parking is also available on site.
+Parking is not possible on site.

 From Hlavní nádraží (metro C), take the red line to Muzem station and change to the yellow line, go to Můstek station, where you get off at „Jungmann Square“, from there it is a few steps to the Franciscan Garden.